 We cover care of head and spinal injuries, bleeding and burns on most of our courses and have a specific online course to help upskill and refresh your knowledge and ability to help at the scene of a road accidents or traffic collisions.

-It is strongly advised that you complete an online or attend a practical first aid course to understand what to do in a medical emergency.
+We strongly advise that you complete an online or attend a practical first aid course to understand what to do in a medical emergency.
 Visit FirstAidforLife.org.uk, OnlineFirstAid.com or call 0208 675 4036 for more information about our courses.

 First Aid for Life provides this information for guidance and it is not in any way a substitute for medical advice.
 First Aid for Life is not responsible or liable for any diagnosis made, or actions taken based on this information.